TheAssassin7187/CodeSpace/log/log_4.md

 ```

 ###My Opinion
 I guess that the problem may come from the "unsupportness" of PHP7 of phpLDAPadmin.
 But PHP7 is defaultly installed in Ubuntu Server 16.04 that I am currently using on the LDAP servers.
 So maybe I can find a way to uninstall PHP7 and reinstall PHP5 on server ldap_1.
+Another method is that maybe I can solve the problem by recompiling PHP as what the error message told me to do.

 References
 ---------------------------------------------